Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 If you drive north through downtown Golden, you’ll end up in a suburban area.
 Grocery stores, gas stations, chain restaurants, and coffee shops are a few nearby amenities.
 You’ll be slightly closer to Boulder, which you can access by continuing north on Highway 93.

-There aren’t many hotels on this side of town, but there are several short-term rentals.
+There aren’t many hotels on this side of town, with The Eddy Taproom & Hotel being an exception.
+But there are several short-term rentals.
 Fewer tourists and mountain views are some of the greatest perks of this area.
 North Table Mountain, White Ranch Park, and Mount Galbraith Park are all nearby.
-Golden Gate Canyon, one of the best state parks in Colorado, is also a short drive away.
+Golden Gate Canyon State Park is also a short drive away.

 Pros of Staying in North Golden Neighborhood: